Random projection of Linear and Semidefinite problem with linear inequalities: Numerical results

 The random instances considered here are all feasible: $c$ is the all ones vector, $A$ is a random matrix build either from the uniform or the normal distribution, $b=Ax_0 - \eta$ where both $x_0$ and $\eta$ are random positive vectors and $\{x \mid Bx -d \in \mathcal{K}'\}$ is just the non-negative orthant.
 The results are summarized in the tables below, ``$m$'' denotes the number of constraints, ``$n$'' the number of variables, ``$k$'' the number of constraints of the projected problem (computed for $\varepsilon=0.2$), ``$d$'' the density of matrix $A$, ``law'' is the probability law used to generate the coefficient of $A$.
-Here $U(a,b)$ denotes the uniform law in the interval $[a,b]$ and $N(a,b)$ denotes the normal law of mean $a$ and variance $b$.
+Here $U(a,b)$ denotes the uniform law in the interval $[a,b]$ and $N(a,b)$ denotes the normal law of mean $a$ and standard deviation $b$.
 Each line of the table is the average over 10 instances generated with the same $m$, $n$, $d$, law.
-Furthermore, ``meantorg'' is the average time to solve the original LP, ``stdtorg'' is the corresponding variance, ``meantproj'' and ``stdtproj'' are respectively the average time and the variance to solve the projected problem, ``meanratio'' is the average error ratio $\frac{v(P)-v(P_S)}{v(P)}$ and ``stdratio'' is the corresponding variance.
+Furthermore, ``meantorg'' is the average time to solve the original LP, ``stdtorg'' is the corresponding standard deviation, ``meantproj'' and ``stdtproj'' are respectively the average time and the standard deviation to solve the projected problem, ``meanratio'' is the average error ratio $\frac{v(P)-v(P_S)}{v(P)}$ and ``stdratio'' is the corresponding standard deviation.

 First we notice, from Table \ref{table:2}, that the time to solve the projected LP is always shorter than the time to solve the original LP, and furthermore as the number of constraints, $m$, of the original LP increases the gap between the two times increases drastically.
 Concerning the average error ratio between the values of the two problems, the only striking observation we can make from Table \ref{table:2} is that the projected problem approximates the original well when the probability law, used to generate the coefficients of the constraint matrix $A$, does not have $0$ in expectation.
 Such ratio are written in boldface in Table \ref{table:2}.
-They correspond to the case when $meanratio <0.2$.\\ In Table \ref{table:3} we see how the variance of the probability law affects the ratio.
-We see that in both cases (the expectation of the probability law is equal to $0$ or different from $0$) an increase of the variance seems to decrease a little the error ratio.
+They correspond to the case when $meanratio <0.2$.\\ In Table \ref{table:3} we see how the standard deviation of the probability law affects the ratio.
+We see that in both cases (the expectation of the probability law is equal to $0$ or different from $0$) an increase of the standard deviation seems to decrease a little the error ratio.